|Program Dates & Deadlines:||Click here to view|

 The start date is the date students are expected to meet at the U.S. departure airport.
 The end date is the date students will meet back at that same airport.

 These dates reflect the best information available to the GEC but are subject to change.
-Please do not purchase domestic flight tickets based on these dates.
-Individual programs will provide additional information in the fall semester prior to the program.
+Please do not purchase domestic flight tickets based on the dates listed here.
+Individual programs will provide additional information in the fall preceding the course.